 This is a procedure to flatten the softened and roughened joint cartilage at the early stages of breakdown, to clear away any damaged bits and stop and enzyme release which might further the damage.
 The cartilage damage at this stage has not gone quite through to the bone and the defect can heal over more or less.

-The problem here is that the fibrocartilage regeneration is sometimes a little prolific and forms raised areas which interfere with the mechanics of the knee.
-Also the heat of the burr can damage the bone cells (this was also found in the technique of drilling, which has been replaced by microfracture ).
+- the fibrocartilage regeneration is sometimes a little prolific and forms raised areas which interfere with the mechanics of the knee

 This is a technique for medium sized areas of discrete damage.
 The surgeon uses an instrument a bit like an apple-corer to core out a circle of damaged cartilage and replaces it with a piece of normal cartilage from a less important part of the same knee.
 The principle here is that this grows to cover the edges of the core using proper cartilage cells and not the weaker fibrocartialge cells.